PradyumnaGRNitte/h200-workshop/README.md

 If you use the H200 cluster for research, please acknowledge:

 ```
-This research was supported by the H200 GPU cluster at
-NMAM Institute of Technology, Nitte Deemed to be University.
+This research was supported by the H200 GPU cluster at CoE, NMAM Institute of Technology, Nitte (Deemed to be University).
 ```

 ---